WenchaoLin/scaffold_summary/README.md

 # Synopsis

 A simple program for evaluate the assembly of a give genome.
+Shows simple statistics about a fasta file containing many sequences.
+The result includes the name, N50, N90, GC Content, N rate, number of sequences etc., as well as various other information both in large scaffolds (>1000 bp) and in all sequences.
+Command line usage for scaffold_summary can be found by typing scaffold_summary.

 # Usage